kigster/RotaryEncoderWithButton/README.md

 clicking, which are all possible valid applications.
 We are making the most simple obvious single button press really easy to use, which was my goal.

+## Wiring

+For the rotary, it should have 3 pins on the side.
+Side pins are A and B, middle one is ground.

+For the button, right one is ground (if facing knob with 2 pins upfront), the other one is the input pin.
+Note that library enables pull up resistor on the input pin.

 ## Dependencies

  * [Encoder](http://www.pjrc.com/teensy/td_libs_Encoder.html)